 We frothed, foamed, sipped, and slurped our way through many tasty beverages.

 Analysis and Test Results

-Of the heating models, the Capresso Froth Pro produced the highest quality texture.
-While not quite fine enough to pour art, the Capresso still made texture that held up well over time, with a luxurious and creamy mouthfeel.
-We found that the Nespresso frother also did an excellent job.
-The Nespresso nails it for dry cappuccinos, with slightly fluffier milk than the Capresso
+The electric countertop milk frothers easily lead the pack for texture.
+The Capresso Froth Pro produced some of the highest quality milk textures of all the heating models.
+While not quite fine enough to pour latte art, the Froth Pro still textured milk that held up well over time, with a luxurious and creamy mouthfeel.
+We also found that the Froth Pro did an excellent job frothing alternative milk with impressive microfoam for lattes and cappuccinos.

-Froth and heat models also did a great job of mixing our favorite clumpy things into various types of milk.
-We did find that because the mixing action of these models isn't quite as aggressive, they struggled to incorporate powders into cold milk.
-That being said, the Breville Milk Cafe came darn close and was able to mix an entire packet of hot cocoa mix into cold milk on its cold froth setting with almost no clumps left over.
-Plunger models were the least effective for mixing, and we would not recommend them to someone who wants mixing abilities from their frother as well.
+The heating models also did a great job mixing our favorite clumpy things into various types of milk.
+However, because these models' mixing action is less aggressive, they often need help incorporating powders into cold milk.
+With that in mind, the Breville Milk Cafe came darn close and mixed an entire packet of hot cocoa into cold milk on its cold froth setting with almost no clumps left over.
+Plunger models were the least effective for mixing, and we would not recommend them to someone also seeking mixing abilities from their milk frother.

 Ease of Use

-There was considerably more variation in the ease of use of handheld and plunger-style frothers.
-The Frothy pulled ahead of the handheld pack with its easy to operate switch, two speed settings, and short learning period to achieve delicious texture.
-The Ninja Easy Frother was the easiest plunger style frother to use, with convenient grips on the body and base, helpful marks on the glass to know how much to fill it and how high to pump, and a unique plunger design that textured milk in record time.
-We also appreciated that the Ninja could be popped in the microwave, thus eliminating the need for a separate container to heat your beverage.
+The Ninja Easy Frother is the easiest plunger-style frother to use, with convenient grips on the body and base, helpful marks on the glass for filling and pumping, and a unique plunger design that textured our milk in record time.
+We also appreciate that the Ninja can be popped in the microwave, thus eliminating the need for a separate container to heat your beverage.